readthedocs/readthedocs.org/docs/user/intro/sphinx.rst

 .. meta::
    :description lang=en: Hosting Sphinx documentation on Read the Docs.

-Sphinx is a powerful documentation generator that has many features for writing technical documentation.
+`Sphinx`_ is a powerful documentation generator that has many features for writing technical documentation.
+Sphinx is written in Python, and supports documentation written in reStructuredText and Markdown.

 Minimal configuration required to build an existing Sphinx project on Read the Docs looks like this, specifying a python 3.x toolchain on Ubuntu, using the built-in :ref:`mkdocs <config-file/v2:sphinx>` command,